Rico Henry exclusive: What keeps Brentford's squad so close, why he analyses Luke Shaw and aspires to be Trent Alexander-Arnold

 "I look at Trent Alexander-Arnold and Reece James' numbers and they're crazy, that's where I want to be too.
 I want to be on a par with them while still being defensively solid.
 I'm always pushing in training, practicing putting a lot of balls in the box, but it's what I want to do more in games."

-Brentford's motivation is rarely called into question but should they need any added inspiration for Monday's game with Fulham, Henry has the carrot of a first ever foray into continental competition feeling all the more possible with the way this season is panning out.
+With the unit Frank has created in West London, Brentford's motivation is rarely called into question.
+But should they need any added inspiration for Monday's game with Fulham, Henry has the carrot of a first ever foray into continental competition feeling all the more possible with the way this season is panning out.

 "We know it's achievable," he admits.
 "Some of the draws we've had, our performances have been really good and we could've won, So we need to try to win more games.
 But it's in the back of our minds."